-‘A once-in-a-lifetime find’: Archeologists discover rare mosaic floor at south London construction site
+A ‘once-in-a-lifetime’ find: Archaeologists discover rare mosaic floor at South London construction site

 “Given the size of the dining room and its lavish decoration, it is believed that only high-ranking officers and their guests would have used this space,” the news release states.
 “The complete footprint of the building is still being uncovered, but current findings suggest this was a very large complex, with multiple rooms and corridors surrounding a central courtyard.”

-The condition of the mosaic is “remarkable,” Lerz said, given the extent of the changes that have taken place in Southwark in the past 1,800 years, including “the 17th to 19th century development of the site.”
+The condition of the mosaic is “remarkable,” Lerz said, given the extent of the changes that have taken place in Southwark in the past 1,800 years, including “the 17th-to-19th-century development of the site.”

 The mosaic is significant because its panels “speak to us about the character of the area and the people who lived there,” she said.
 “It was a diverse area, but this discovery shows there were also fine buildings and homes where the prosperous in society lived.”
 A large Roman building has also been discovered near the site of the Liberty of Southwark that archaeologists believe was a wealthy family’s private residence.